LuisEJaar/notThisWeek/README.md

 - [ ] DM to be able to edit their games
 - [ ] DM to be able to edit their encounter
 - [ ] DM to be able to edit their individual encounter rounds

+Cool concepts
+- [ ] The ability to hide / unhide encounters / games
+  - This will allow for DM's to create games / sessions in advance
+- [ ] Ability to copy encounters / games
+  - Long term it would be ideal to be able to make templates that other DM's can copy.
+    This would allow for new players / dms to try out the game in a structured manner.

 General / vague improvements:
 - [ ] General styling update